damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

 ### Explore the OpenShift web console

-After Vagrant finishes its thing with the VM, you will be presented with a message which has some important information.
+Once Vagrant finishes its thing with the VM, you will be presented with a message which has some important information.
 One of them is the IP address of the deployed OpenShift platform and in particular <https://10.2.2.2:8443/console/>.
 Open this link with your browser and accept the self-signed certificate in